Tuesday, July 31, 2007

 1/4 tsp salt

-1/2 cup chopped dried apricots (I used 1/2 apricots and 1/2 dried cranberries)
+1/2 cup chopped pitted dried apricots (You can use 1/2 apricots and 1/2 dried cranberries, if you wish.)

 1/2 cup chopped fresh parsley